 Is Piriton safe for your dog?
-We all know dogs can have health problems just like their human companions.
-It is not surprising when you find that your favorite pet is suffering from allergies, skin problems and even hay fever just like person does.
+We know dogs can have health problems just like their human companions.
+It’s not out of the ordinary for your favorite pet to suffer from allergies, skin problems and even hay fever just like people do.

 Can I Give My Dog Piriton?
-Answer: Yes, but as directed by a vet
+Answer: Yes, as directed by a vet

-Piriton is a well-trusted brand of antihistamine medication.
-It contains a substance called chlorphenamine maleate.
-Although this medicine is actually intended for people, most vets also prescribe this to cure dog allergies and other similar cases.
+Piriton is a well-trusted brand of antihistamine medication which contains a substance called chlorphenamine maleate.
+Although this medicine is intended for people, most vets also prescribe it to cure dog allergies and other similar cases.

 Piriton is generally safe for dogs.
 This doesn’t mean you shouldn’t consult a vet as different dog breeds require different dosages.
 Piriton dosage will also depend on your dog’s age, weight and overall build.

 Why You Should Give Piriton to K9s

-There are a lot of factors that can trigger allergies in dogs especially if your dog is sensitive to the environment.
-Just like people, there are dogs that are allergic to grass and pollen.
-If your dog happens to be sensitive to this particular factor, you can expect them to be sneezing and scratching after a walk in the park.
+Many factors can trigger allergies in dogs especially if your dog is sensitive to the environment.
+Just like people, some dogs are allergic to grass and pollen.
+If so, you can expect them to be sneezing and scratching after a walk in the park.

 There are also dogs that are allergic to house dust mites.
-If this is the case, you should always make sure that your house is very clean.
-Otherwise, your dog will always be sneezing and coughing.
-Constant exposure to an environment that triggers allergies all the time will also weaken your dog’s immune system as he or she can lose their appetite to eat when suffering from such conditions.
+If this is the case, try to make sure that your house is very clean.
+Otherwise, your dog may always be sneezing and coughing.
+Constant exposure to an environment that triggers allergies all the time will also weaken your dog’s immune system.
+They can even lose their appetite to eat under such conditions.

-In rare cases, your dog can also get allergic reactions from insect bites.
-You should watch out for marks on the skin and apply insect bite ointment as soon as you suspect such insect bites.
-Make sure you inspect your dog thoroughly after a long trip outdoors.
+In rare cases, your dog can get allergic reactions from insect bites.
+Watch out for marks on the skin and apply insect bite ointment when you suspect such insect bites.
+Inspect your dog thoroughly after a long trip outdoors.

-Still, there are cases when dogs become allergic to the type of food that they eat.
-That’s why you should be very observant so that you can find out what actually triggered the allergy.
+Still, there are cases when dogs are allergic to the type of food they’re eating.
+Being very observant helps to find out exactly what’s triggering the allergy.